GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Details on Optimization Algorithms

 Bayesian optimization offers resilience against local minima and provides a valuable benchmark for global optimality.
 However, it suffers from poor scaling in high dimensions \cite{erikssonScalableGlobalOptimization2020}.
 Our search space involves subsystem latent codes and coupling variables with $\dim(\mathcal{Z}) = 22$.
 While specialized methods exist for high-dimensional BO \cite{lethamReExaminingLinearEmbeddings, erikssonHighDimensionalBayesianOptimization2021}, they typically rely on pruning or embedding to compress the space.
 Since we already optimize in a compressed latent space, we estimate the marginal gain from these methods to be low.
 We therefore use \ac{TuRBO} \cite{erikssonScalableGlobalOptimization2020}, which builds trust regions with lightweight \acp{GP}.

 We find that the number of constraints poses an even greater challenge than dimensionality.
-We think this is because the feasible hypervolume shrinks multiplicatively with each additional constraint, especially for equality constraints with tight tolerances.
+We attribute this to the feasible hypervolume shrinking multiplicatively with each additional constraint, especially for equality constraints with tight tolerances.
 For our five-constraint problem, standard \ac{TuRBO} is effectively intractable.
 We address this by using an inner gradient descent (\ac{iGD}) step for equality constraints with known convex structure ($C_{wx}$, $C_{di}$, $C_{lift}$), yielding {\ac{TuRBO}-\ac{iGD}}.
 This speeds up convergence because \ac{TuRBO} only manages the feasibility of the remaining constraints, and the search dimensionality is reduced (22 to 15) as some variables are handled by \ac{iGD}.

 Figure \ref{fig:turbo_igd_constraints} illustrates the impact of this hybrid approach.
 Moving from two equality constraints handled by \ac{iGD} (\ac{TuRBO}-\ac{iGD}2) to all three (\ac{TuRBO}-\ac{iGD}3) markedly improves convergence.
 Conversely, pure \ac{TuRBO} without inner gradient descent rarely reaches feasibility.